The five must-visit museums in Seville

 Flamenco Dance Museum

-Flamenco dance is the soul of Andalusia, and there is no reason not to watch it when visiting Seville!
-The famous Flamenco Dance Museum, located in the Santa Cruz district, is the world's first and only museum that comprehensively displays the culture of Flamenco dance.
-The typical Andalusian Esija architectural style of the courtyard not only allows visitors to see the hundred-year culture of Flamenco dance but also allows them to experience the truly rich Flamenco dance performance in person, which starts every evening at 7 o'clock.
+Flamenco dance is the soul of Andalusia.
+When you come to Seville, there's no reason not to watch it!
+The famous Flamenco Dance Museum, located in the Santa Cruz district, is the first and only museum in the world that comprehensively showcases the culture of Flamenco dance.
+The courtyard, in the typical Andalusian Ecija architectural style, allows visitors to see not only the century-old culture of Flamenco dance but also to personally experience authentic and intense Flamenco dance performances, starting every evening at seven o'clock.

-The Archivo de Indias, located in the Casa Lonja de Mercaderes on the Plaza del Triunfo in Seville, is an archival repository that houses highly valuable documents.
-Its collection consists mainly of archives related to Spanish colonization in the Americas from 1492 to the end of the 19th century, with a total of more than 80 million pages.
-It is considered the best proof of Spain's power and influence during its golden age.
+Located in the Casa Lonja de Mercaderes in Seville's Plaza de la Triunfo, the General Archive of the Indies (Archivo de Indias) is a repository of highly valuable archival documents.
+It mainly houses the archives of the Spanish American colonies from 1492 to the end of the 19th century, totaling over 80 million pages.
+It stands as the best testament to Spain's power and influence during its golden age.

-The Golden Tower, located on the left bank of the Guadalquivir River next to the bullring, was built in the 13th century as a military watchtower with a peripheral 12-sided shape.
-It was once a corner of the city wall, and the bottom layer could pull out a huge iron chain from the water to block the river and control incoming and outgoing ships.
-During the Age of Discovery, Spain brought a large amount of gold from the Americas, and the tower's name may have come from its outstanding function of providing effective transport protection.
-The Golden Tower, consisting of three floors, now serves as a nautical museum, showcasing the glorious nautical culture of the past.
+Located on the left bank of the Guadalquivir River, adjacent to the bullring, the Tower of Gold was built in the 13th century.
+It is a dodecagonal military watchtower that was once a corner of the city wall.
+A huge iron chain could be pulled out from the base to block the river and control passing ships.
+During the Age of Exploration, Spain transported large quantities of gold from the Americas, and the tower's prominent function in providing effective transport protection might be the origin of its name.
+Comprising three levels, the Tower of Gold now serves as a maritime museum, showcasing the once-glorious maritime culture.

-This building combines the style of the Italian Renaissance and the Spanish Mudéjar style, decorated not only with exquisite tiles but also with intricate and magnificent inlays.
-It is considered as the blueprint for Andalusian palaces.
+This building combines the styles of the Italian Renaissance and Spanish Mudéjar, adorned not only with exquisite tiles but also with intricate paneling.
+It is considered the original model of the Andalusian palace.

-The Santa Maria Cross Monastery, built in the 15th century, was once the residence of Christopher Columbus after his return.
-His coffin is also buried in the chapel of Santa Ana.
-Nowadays, it has been transformed into the Andalusian Museum of Contemporary Art.
+The Monastery of Santa María de las Cuevas was built in the 15th century and was once the residence of Columbus after his return.
+His tomb is also buried in the Chapel of Santa Ana within the monastery.
+Today, it has been transformed into the Andalusian Center for Contemporary Art.